Y-Innovate/LWZMAKE/README.md

 Any REXX invoked in a `makefile` is searched in the `SYSEXEC` DD concatenation.

 ### Calling REXX in a recipe
-REXX's are invoked in a recipe by coding the recipe prefix `-` followed by the `CALL` keyword, the name of the REXX you wish to run and optionally a parameter string.
+REXX's are invoked in a recipe by coding the recipe prefix `-` followed by the `CALL` keyword, then the name of the REXX you wish to run and optionally a parameter string.

     - CALL <REXX exec> [<parameter string>]